seankwalker/cpsc-490/README.md

 #### Dev Environment Setup

-We utilize Docker, Vagrant and VirtualBox to emulate an Ubuntu Linux environment to be used for development.
+Docker, Vagrant and VirtualBox are used to emulate an Ubuntu Linux environment with the necessary devices, libraries, and software to be used for building and developing NetBricks.

-A script which will do steps 2-5 automatically is available in `setup.sh`.
+A script which automates steps 2-5 is available in `setup.sh`.

 1. Download and install [Docker](https://www.docker.com/get-started),
    [Vagrant](https://www.vagrantup.com/downloads.html) and